belitre/kctx-manager/README.md

 ### Rename

-`rename` will change the name to a context. __This will only change the name of the context!
-It won't change the name of the cluster or the user in the kubeconfig file.__
+`rename` will change the name to a context. __This will also change the name of the cluster and the name of the user in the kubeconfig file.__ Notice that it will only update the name, the rest of the information of each item will stay the same (endpoint url, certificates, etc...).
+This is to avoid problems with auto generated kubeconfigs where you can have for example: for eks kubeconfigs with context and user with name `aws` and `kubernetes` for the cluster.

 If a context with the same name already exists `rename` will fail.
 To override the context with the same name use the flag `-f` or `--force`